 3. Create a New Package, the default Install Step should be in place.
 Add ADD_Fonts.cmd in the Install File field.
 Check “Include Entire Directory” (unless you are modifying your script to find the fonts in another directory)

 If you do not have a reboot within your script (see step 2) remember to add in a reboot step.

 If you’re familiar with scripting, you’ll notice ECHO is commented out (REM) throughout, remove these where you would like an ECHO to be able to check each step run within the script.
 (This is handy for any troubleshooting you might need to do).

 As noted in Step 2, the restart is commented out.
 You can leave commented out or remove the following from the script to not have a restart.

-You do need to restart your machines to apply the changes, if you don’t use a script to do so you can add a Reboot step to your deployment package (multiple steps are a Pro and Enterprise-level feature, you can get a free trial of Enterprise here.)
+You do need to restart your machines to apply the changes, if you don’t use a script to do so you can add a Reboot step to your deployment package (multiple steps are an Enterprise-level feature, you can get a free trial.)